Abuelyazeed/Weather-App/README.md

 # Weather App

-The Weather App is a simple web application that allows you to check the current weather conditions for any location.
+The Weather App is a mobile-first web application that allows you to check the current weather conditions for any location or your current location.
 It's built using HTML, CSS, and React.js.

 ## Features